 I didn’t want it to just go to waste, but what could I do with this beautiful leftover wallpaper?

 And then it hit me!
 I had eight placemats that I bought years ago.
-They weren’t particularly pretty but they come in handy every now and again.
+They weren’t particularly pretty, but they came in handy now and again.

 They are made from hardboard with a cork backing and a layer of paper on top.
 The pieces of leftover wallpaper were perfect to refinish these!
 I still had lots of adhesive left over as well.
 The application tools were still nearby.
 Let’s go!